tardism/extensibella/docs/encoding_format.md

 Qualified Names
 ======================================================================
-Names are qualified by the module in which they occur.
-These are displayed using colons as separators, with modules also possibly being qualified.
-For example, we might have a module `mo:du:le` that declares a name `name`.
-This produces a fully-qualified name `mo:du:le:name`.
+Names are qualified by the module in which they occur, as discussed in [modules.md]().
+These are displayed to the user using colons as separators, with modules also possibly being qualified.

 In the encoding into Abella, such qualified names have the colons replaced by `-$-`, so we get `mod-$-du-$-le-$-name` for our example